Yemen stampede during charity distribution kills 85

 An AFP correspondent in Sanaa saw large crowds outside one hospital entrance.

-At the school, the heavily deployed security forces were seen blocking relatives from entering the facility to locate loved ones.
+At the school, heavily deployed security forces were seen blocking relatives from entering the facility to locate family members.

 Footage on Al Masirah TV showed corpses strewn across the complex, which was littered with sandals and scraps of clothes after the stampede was cleared.

-The Huthi rebel´s political chief Mahdi al-Mashat said a committee has been formed to investigate.
+The Huthi rebel’s political chief Mahdi al-Mashat said a committee had been formed to investigate.

 A Huthi security official said three people had been detained on suspicion of involvement.